Essential oils are very popular.

 Whether you use them or not this is already a multibillion-dollar business.
 No wonder many companies are involved in selling these oils and that includes network marketing (MLM) companies as well.

-The problem with any MLM companies is that their products are pretty expensive, and it is safe to say, they are not necessarily better than any other essential oils available online or in your local store.
+The problem with any MLM company is that their products are pretty expensive, and it is safe to say, they are not necessarily better than any other essential oils available online or in your local store.

 Do they rip off their members or customers?